CodingInGene/Django/Tutorial.md

 # Simple Lazy object error -
 **Error** - "<SimpleLazyObject: <django.contrib.auth.models.AnonymousUser object at 0x71905047eef0>>": "Tweet.user" must be a "User"

 This error occurs when you are not signed in, nor you have designed login section to redirect when user is logged out.
-When logged out d=jango returns Anonymous in request.user.	<br/>
+When logged out django returns Anonymous in request.user.	<br/>
 So in the same tab go to admin panel, if it asks to login, then login.
 The problem should be gone for some time (probably 30mins).